chargebee/customer-portal-php/README.md

 The code is modular which makes it easy to add the functionalities you need using the configuration files present under portal/config directory.

-## How is User Management handled?
+## How is user management handled?

 Chargebee’s user management supports the entire account setup starting from portal set up to email address verification, password retrieval, login, and logout.